ErikPlachta/cs-regex-reference-guide/README.md

 `([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})`

-> Let's break it apart into smaller chunks based on the high-level patterns we see.
+Let's break it apart into smaller chunks based on the high-level patterns we see!

 | Symbol | Description |
 |--------|-------------|